TruePack/decompose/readme.md

 #### Finally

-And if everything ok, you will see the message in terminal:
+And if everything is ok, you will see the message in terminal:
 ```
 Performing system checks...